dlm1223/fantasy-football/README.md

     ## 547                     Pit  165.45    190.5 DST 120.0000  165
     ## 282         Harrison Butker  167.65    193.0   K 145.3158  172

 <br />The parameters of getPicks() specify number of players at each position to take.
-I also added the shift parameter which can shift everyone's ADP by a given fraction i.e. shift=.1 would add 10% to everyone's ADP.
+I also added the shift parameter which can shift everyone's ADP by a given fraction i.e. shift=.1 would subtract 10% from everyone's ADP.
 Rotoviz [already has an app](http://rotoviz.com/2017/08/using-the-rotoviz-draft-optimizer-to-dominate-your-ppr-draft/) which does a similar optimization.
 The results do seem to suggest certain things like how you should often take RB's early.
 Looking at the optimal first two picks for each draft slot, you can see how RB's are usually suggested for the early picks:

 ``` r
 sapply(paste0("Slot", 1:12), function(x) getPicks(slot=x, numRB=4, numWR = 6,numTE=1,numK=1,numQB=2, numDST=1,numFLEX = 0,shift=0,  out=c(), fix=c(), scoring='HALF')[1:2,],simplify = FALSE,USE.NAMES = TRUE)